We’re very much a family business. Wilfred Dil founded the company in 1960 and we’re now into the 3rd generation of family ownership.

 Stephen holds the National Diploma in Funeral Services.
 He has a BBS (Management) from Massey University and an MBA from the Smeal College of Business, Penn State.

 Stephen is a leader in Funeral Service.
-He is currently President of the Funeral Director's Association of New Zealand (FDANZ), a trustee of the Funeral Service Training Trust (FSTT), and the FDANZ Funeral Trust.
+He is a Past President of the Funeral Director's Association of New Zealand (FDANZ) from 2016-18, and a former trustee of the Funeral Service Training Trust (FSTT).
+He is currently a Trustee of the FDANZ Funeral Trust.

 Wade brings more than 25 years’ experience in the funeral profession to his role of General Manager.
 The strength of his background enables him to oversee the daily running of the company with outstanding knowledge and skill.
 In an environment that can be unpredictable at times, you can always count on him for consistency and clear thinking.